ithkuil/ithkuil/src/src/cases.md

 <description><this context>CONTEXT</this> happens during <this this>THIS [Punctual](https://ithkuil.github.io/ithkuil/verbs/#pun-punctual)</this> event.</description>

-> When you mother comes home call me.
+> When your mother comes home, call me.

 ### DFF Diffusive

 <description><this this>THIS</this> happens around the time of <this context>CONTEXT</this>.</description>

-> At that time learning languages wasn't popular.
+> At that time, learning languages wasn't popular.

 Your dog has grown much bigger over the last few months.